Risingfeanyx/cPanel_centos_scripts/readme.md

 ```

 #What is going on with mysql?
-#Creates domain backups as well
+#Creates db backups as well
 ```
 mysql_bandaid()
 	{